Brilliant, simple ways to cut costs quickly

 Firstly, start by getting 3 month’s worth of bank statements, adding up your spending in each area over that period, then dividing it by 3 to give you an average monthly spend in each area.
 Then set to work, going through everything to see where you can cut costs in each area.

-Imagine never having to think about whether you are getting the best deal on your energy again!
-How good would it be to know that you will always be on the cheapest tariff available, without having to do anything?
+Imagine never having to think about whether you are getting a great deal on your energy again!
+How good would it be to know that you will always be on a great deal, without having to do anything?
 That’s why you need Switchcraft!

 Switchcraft will work on your behalf to alert you when you could get a better deal on your energy, and will automatically switch you, saving up to £518 each year.